giabao804/vocab-extension/README.md

  - Export to a .txt file to review later.

 ## Acknowledge
-Thanks @mosbee for developing a useful base-extension to catch up new vocabulary day by day.
+Thanks @mossbee for developing a useful base-extension to catch up new vocabulary day by day.